The PediMIND Research Program is proud to announce a new project investigating irritability in children launching in Spring of 2017!

 We ultimately hope to improve diagnosis and treatment of children with irritability.

 Further details regarding how you can participate in this project will be coming soon!

-PBS NewsHour Weekend just aired a story about the need for more research on the brain-basis of suicide.
+PBS NewsHour Weekend recently aired a story about the need for more research on the brain-basis of suicide.